Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Model Code of Conduct was amended in December 2018 following a review of its operation during the first 12 months since it commenced.
 The review was jointly conducted by the Government and the local government sector.

-A number of changes have been made to the Model Code to improve its operation and councils are required to adopt the revised Model Code of Conduct by 26 March 2019.
+A number of changes have been made to the Model Code to improve its operation and councils were required to adopt the revised Model Code of Conduct by 26 March 2019.

 For more information on the review, see the Joint Review of the local government Code of Conduct Framework.